👋 Greetings! Let me give you a quick primer about me, and what you can find on this site.

 Lived in Vancouver, Kyoto, Kingston (Ontario), Nagoya, and Kelowna.
 Traveled throughout Asia, from Far East to Far West.

 Schooled at UBC, Rits, RMC, and a little at INSEAD.
 You can read some of my academic work on Scribd or Academia.edu.
 I have a couple of published works including a couple of chapters in a book on military theory.

 Worked in education, public relations and tech sectors.
 Spent 5 years at Apple and then 10 in startups.
 Based on this experience in the tech industry, I have mentored at many events, and even taught digital ethics and entrepreneurship at the University of British Columbia Okanagan.

-Professionally I have done everything from web strategy, PR, brand consulting, workflow consulting, information management, UX, and ran a tech department, and generally doing business operations.
+Professionally I have done everything from web strategy, PR, brand consulting, workflow consulting, information management, UX, ran a tech department, and generally doing business operations.
 I have made many websites and consulted on many more.
 Years ago I produced the Lining Things Up podcast, an interview show of tech people in Western Canada (and Japan!).